TheAtticusProject/maud/README.md

 # Merger Agreement Understanding Dataset (MAUD)

+This repository contains code for the [Merger Agreement Understanding Dataset (MAUD)](https://www.atticusprojectai.org/maud), a dataset for merger agreement review curated by the Atticus Project, and used im the 2021 American Bar Association Public Target Deal Points Study.
+It is part of the associated paper [MAUD: An Expert-Annotated Legal NLP Dataset for Merger Agreement Understanding](https://arxiv.org/abs/TBD).

 ## Installation
 First, install pytorch with GPU support for your distribution: https://pytorch.org/get-started/locally/ Then, run `pip install -e .`